Éliette Abécassis: Biography

-Éliette Abécassis was born in Strasbourg into a practicing Moroccan Orthodox Jewish family.
-Her childhood is permeated by the daily life of the Strasbourg Jewish community.
-His father, Armand Abécassis, teaches philosophy and is a renowned thinker of Judaism whose thought permeated the Talmudic interpretation of Strasbourg.
+Éliette Abécassis was born in Strasbourg, France into a practicing Moroccan Jewish family.
+Her childhood was permeated by the daily life of the Strasbourg Jewish community.
+Her father, Armand Abécassis teaches philosophy and is a renowned thinker of Judaism whose thought permeated the Talmudic interpretation of Strasbourg.
 He notably played a considerable role in the creation and teaching of the Aquiba school in Strasbourg.
 Her mother, Janine, is a professor and specialist in child and developmental psychology.
 In several autobiographical novels, Éliette Abécassis declares to have been very influenced by the Sephardic religious environment and education, but to have also sometimes been suffocated by it and tried to emancipate itself from it on numerous occasions, especially during her youth.
 She declares her attachment to French universalism.

 After the baccalaureate, she left Strasbourg at 17 to go to Paris to study in preparatory literary classes, at the Lycée Henri-IV.
 She then joined the École normale supérieure in rue d'Ulm, where she obtained the agrégation in philosophy, and then taught philosophy at the University of Caen.
 "I wasn't much older than my students.
 They were very good, all passionate about philosophy, which, however, does not lead to anything other than itself."

 At 23, she went to the United States for a year at Harvard University, in the city of Cambridge, Massachusetts, on a scholarship.
 She then wrote her first novel, Qumran, a metaphysical detective story that deals with mysterious murders linked to the disappearance of the recently discovered Dead Sea scrolls.

-For her first novel Qumran, Éliette Abécassis is not satisfied with her prior knowledge of the Hebrew world, she pushes her research as far as Israel, Jerusalem, Qumran and also went to the United States in several libraries, archives and places of contemporary Jewish culture in order to obtain as much information as possible.
-Her research lasted three years and they paid off: Qumran was released in 1996 and immediately achieved immense success; the book being translated into eighteen languages.
+For her first novel Qumran, Éliette Abécassis was not satisfied with her prior knowledge of the Hebrew world.
+She went to the United States in several libraries, archives and places of contemporary Jewish culture in order to obtain as much information as possible.
+Her research lasted three years and it paid off: Qumran was released in 1996 and immediately achieved immense success; the book being translated into eighteen languages.
 The main publishing houses had however refused the manuscript, until Ramsay editions accepted it.

 In 1997, she began to teach philosophy in Caen and published L'Or et la Cendre, the mysterious story of the murder of a Berlin theologian, still with Ramsay editions.
 In 1998, she wrote an essay on Evil and the philosophical origin of homicide: Little Metaphysics of Murder at the Presses Universitaires de France.